 Multi-family and commercial real estate encompasses a wide spectrum of assets including multi-family, office, industrial, retail and hospitality properties.
-We believe the financing of multi-family and commercial real estate offers significant growth opportunities that demand customized financing solutions.

-- Consolidation in the financial services industry has reduced the number of companies providing multi-family and commercial real estate financing products. - · We believe this consolidation has led to a trend among remaining institutions to focus on larger, more standardized transactions. - The growth of a market for securitized commercial real estate pools has provided a new source of financing for real estate assets.
+We believe there is strong growth potential in customized financing of multi-family and commercial real estate.
+Commercial mortgage banks have arranged a significant portion of the debt financing for commercial real estate.
+In the past decade, the commercial mortgage industry has experienced significant change, due in part to increasingly standardized underwriting requirements, more demanding borrowers and lenders and the growth of a market for securitized commercial real estate pools.
 We believe we have the necessary levels of capital and financial flexibility to compete effectively in today's rapidly changing market.
 Our borrowers, who in the past relied on banks and life insurance companies as their primary source for commercial real estate financing, have benefited from our flexible underwriting standards.
-This flexibility has created significant demand for our bridge, mezzanine and other forms of innovative financing.
+This flexibility has created significant demand for bridge, mezzanine and other forms of innovative financing.